Coca-Cola (NYSE:KO) Posts Quarterly Earnings Results

 Coca-Cola Increases Dividend

 The business also recently declared a quarterly dividend, which was paid on Monday, April 1st.
-Stockholders of record on Friday, March 15th were issued a $0.485 dividend.
+Investors of record on Friday, March 15th were paid a $0.485 dividend.
+This represents a $1.94 dividend on an annualized basis and a dividend yield of 3.13%.
+The ex-dividend date was Thursday, March 14th.
 This is a positive change from Coca-Cola’s previous quarterly dividend of $0.46.
-The ex-dividend date of this dividend was Thursday, March 14th.
-This represents a $1.94 dividend on an annualized basis and a dividend yield of 3.14%.
-Coca-Cola’s dividend payout ratio is presently 78.23%.
+Coca-Cola’s payout ratio is 77.60%.

 Analysts Set New Price Targets

-In other Coca-Cola news, CEO James Quincey sold 247,188 shares of Coca-Cola stock in a transaction dated Thursday, February 22nd.
-The stock was sold at an average price of $60.94, for a total transaction of $15,063,636.72.
-Following the completion of the sale, the chief executive officer now owns 442,546 shares of the company’s stock, valued at $26,968,753.24.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In other Coca-Cola news, CEO James Quincey sold 247,188 shares of Coca-Cola stock in a transaction that occurred on Thursday, February 22nd.
+In other Coca-Cola news, CEO James Quincey sold 247,188 shares of Coca-Cola stock in a transaction on Thursday, February 22nd.
+The shares were sold at an average price of $60.94, for a total value of $15,063,636.72.
+Following the completion of the transaction, the chief executive officer now owns 442,546 shares of the company’s stock, valued at $26,968,753.24.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In related news, EVP Nancy Quan sold 57,368 shares of the stock in a transaction dated Wednesday, March 13th.
+The shares were sold at an average price of $60.87, for a total value of $3,491,990.16.
+Following the sale, the executive vice president now owns 223,330 shares of the company’s stock, valued at approximately $13,594,097.10.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO James Quincey sold 247,188 shares of the business’s stock in a transaction dated Thursday, February 22nd.
 The shares were sold at an average price of $60.94, for a total transaction of $15,063,636.72.
 Following the transaction, the chief executive officer now directly owns 442,546 shares of the company’s stock, valued at $26,968,753.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, EVP Nancy Quan sold 57,368 shares of the company’s stock in a transaction on Wednesday, March 13th.
-The shares were sold at an average price of $60.87, for a total transaction of $3,491,990.16.
-Following the completion of the sale, the executive vice president now directly owns 223,330 shares of the company’s stock, valued at approximately $13,594,097.10.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 323,107 shares of company stock valued at $19,657,742 over the last 90 days.
-0.97% of the stock is owned by insiders.
+Insiders have sold a total of 323,107 shares of company stock valued at $19,657,742 in the last quarter.
+Insiders own 0.97% of the company’s stock.

 About Coca-Cola